ed-3/AdvancedAnnouncement/README.md

     - 'this announcement will be sent to chat box.'
     - 'multiple line supported'
 ```

+> Note:
+> Only required options are listed in the example, see [announcements.yml](docs/announcements.yml_CN.md) for the rest of the details.

 ## Use RGB color code
 As the introduction said, AdvancedAnnouncement is supported to use RGB color code(your Minecraft server must be 1.16 or above).